Switzerland

 • Train connection

 Zermatt has a direct train station.
-Since the village is car-free and only accessible with the Matterhorn Gotthard Train, it makes sense to leave your car at home and travel by train.
-The nearest train station to Breuil-Cervinia is located in Châtillon/Saint-Vincent.
-Ski buses transport guests to the ski resort.
+Since the resort is car-free and only accessible via the Matterhorn Gotthard Railway, arriving entirely by train is the obvious choice.
+The nearest train station to Breuil-Cervinia is in Châtillon/Saint-Vincent.
+Scheduled buses run to the ski area.

 • Comprehensive ski bus network